awdev1/Southwest-API/README.md

 This project is not intended for commercial use or for integration with airline systems, either virtually or physically.

-You are welcome to use, modify, and build upon this code, provided that full and clearly visible credit is given to awdevSoftware.

 awdevSoftware assumes no liability for any security issues, damages, or misuse arising from the use of this API.
 Support will not be provided for this repository except in the case of critical security vulnerabilities.